CHamilton0/Hunyuan3D-2/README.md

 Hunyuan3D 2.0 features a two-stage generation pipeline, starting with the creation of a bare mesh, followed by the synthesis of a texture map for that mesh.
 This strategy is effective for decoupling the difficulties of shape and texture generation and also provides flexibility for texturing either generated or handcrafted meshes.

+> Note: Texture synthesis was removed for this project.

 <p align="left">
   <img src="assets/images/arch.jpg">
 </p>